ryjen/prep-cli/README.md

 **Prep will manage dependencies, paths and flags for building and running c/c++ projects.**

 I no longer have time to maintain this project, so I'm releasing to open source.
-Why use this over [conan.io](http://conan.io)?
-Well, I wanted a system that could work with any distribution format.
-Conan.io may require separate recipe repositories.

 ![Prep Building Itself](prep.gif)